End of the Backyard Bash

 So many things to do

-The children from the neighborhood would come over to help me plant my garden, play in our pool, have a cookie party on the porch, or just hang out with my son and me.
+The neighborhood children would help me plant my garden.
+They would play in our pool, have a cookie party on the porch, or just hang out with my son and me.
 We would peep in my garden, pick cherry tomatoes and pumpkins, or pluck corn off the plant.

 Backyard Dining with Family